GisellNatalia/PUJ-Spotify-RecSys/API/REST API/READEM.md

-# Rest API
+# API REST

-Esta carpeta contiene el código para la REST API que recomienda canciones similares basadas en las características de una canción ingresada.
-La API utiliza un modelo de aprendizaje automático entrenado en los datos de canciones almacenados en una base de datos PostgreSQL.
+This folder contains the code for the REST API that recommends similar songs based on the characteristics of an entered song.
+The API uses a machine learning model trained on song data stored in a PostgreSQL database.

-## Requerimientos
+## Requirements

-Para ejecutar la API, se necesitan los siguientes paquetes de Python:
+To run the API, the following Python packages are required:

 - fastapi
 - uvicorn
-- psycopg2
+-psycopg2
-- pandas
+- panda
-- numpy
+-numpy
-- scikit-learn
+-scikit-learn

-Estos paquetes se pueden instalar ejecutando el siguiente comando en la terminal: `pip install -r requirements.txt`
+These packages can be installed by running the following command in the terminal: `pip install -r requirements.txt`

-## Ejecución
+## Execution

-Para ejecutar la API, abra una terminal en la carpeta `rest_api` y ejecute el siguiente comando: `uvicorn app:app --reload`
+To run the API, open a terminal in the `rest_api` folder and run the following command: `uvicorn app:app --reload`

-Esto iniciará el servidor de la API en `http://localhost:8000/`.
+This will start the API server at `http://localhost:8000/`.

 ## Endpoints

-La API tiene un único endpoint que recibe los datos de una canción y devuelve 10 recomendaciones de canciones similares.
-El endpoint se encuentra en la siguiente URL:
+The API has a single endpoint that receives the data for a song and returns 10 recommendations for similar songs.
+The endpoint is located at the following URL:

 http://localhost:8000/recommendations

-El endpoint debe ser accedido mediante una solicitud POST.
-La solicitud debe contener los siguientes parámetros en formato JSON:
+The endpoint must be accessed via a POST request.
+The request must contain the following parameters in JSON format:

-- song_name: El nombre de la canción ingresada.
+- song_name: The name of the song entered.
-- artist_name: El nombre del artista de la canción ingresada.
+- artist_name: The name of the artist of the entered song.

-El endpoint devolverá una respuesta en formato JSON con las canciones recomendadas.
-Cada canción recomendada tendrá los siguientes campos:
+The endpoint will return a response in JSON format with the recommended songs.
+Each recommended song will have the following fields:

-- name: El nombre de la canción.
+- name: The name of the song.
-- artists: Una lista de los nombres de los artistas de la canción.
+- artists: A list of the names of the artists of the song.
-- genres: Una lista de los géneros de los artistas de la canción.
+- genres: A list of the genres of the artists in the song.